rchalumeau/playingwithterraform/README.md

 - ssue with the current redis cluster, got error "you can't write against a read only slave" : maybe due to my lack f expertise on elasticache, I guess that the endpoint URL is to be fixed.
 - Fine tuning of the security groups needs to be done.
 - Send logs to cloudwatch : access logs from ALB, access to Redis, etc...
+- Redirect the http to https.
+80 is still open in this HCL.

 # CI/CD